 “Many people have dreamed about someday owning a company, and for me part of that dream was to surround myself with talented individuals who dare to be elite, are always looking for ways to improve, who genuinely care about the dreams we create,” says Steve.

 “We partnered with Operation Finally Home because we believed in their mission to provide mortgage-free homes for returning veterans who proudly served our country but are unable to continue doing so due to injuries sustained during deployment,” said Steve.
-“With the generous donation of the homesite provided by Forest City, and contributions from trade partners, suppliers, local businesses, and individuals, we were able to provide this dream for a family of five and a two-time purple-heart recipient.”
+“With the generous donation of the homesite provided by Forest City (now Brookfield Properties), and contributions from trade partners, suppliers, local businesses, and individuals, we were able to provide this dream for a family of five and a two-time purple-heart recipient.”

 While Wonderland was able to provide a roof over their head and a house where they could all have their own rooms, Stapleton has provided much more to the veteran and this family.
 This family was welcomed with open arms into the neighborhood and have found a community where they can raise their children and find peace.
 In turn, this family has opened the community’s eyes to an ongoing need to support our returning soldiers and simply do more.